Alternative Breaks

 Contact Jett Sable, Engagement Coordinator, at jettls24@vt.edu.
 If you are an individual with a disability and desire an accommodation, please contact Jett during regular business hours at least 30 business days prior to the trip departure date.

-Spring Break Trip - March 2-9, 2024
+Spring Break Trips - March 2025

-On this trip, participants will learn more about conservation of the Virginia State Parks system.
-Day-to-day activities will include light maintenance projects, trail construction/maintenance/ and rehabilitation, habitat restoration and other projects identified by the State Park staff.
+- On this trip, participants will learn more about conservation of the Virginia State Parks system.
+Day-to-day activities will include light maintenance projects, trail construction/maintenance/ rehabilitation, habitat restoration, and other projects identified by the State Park staff.
+Activities may require some light lifting and easy to moderate hiking abilities.
+Participants will be outside for long periods of time.
+If you are passionate about the environment, this trip is for you!

 Leading trips, exploring topics you care about